Ana Carolina Azevedo

 Ana Carolina de Jesus Azevedo (born 19 May 1998) is a Brazilian sprinter.

+Career

 In 2020, Azevedo was named Best Female Athlete by the Brazilian Athletics Confederation.
 Azevedo completed in the 200 metres at the 2020 Summer Olympics, where she ran a time of 23.20 sec in her qualifying heat.

+In November 2023, she won a bronze medal in the 200 meters at the Pan American Games held in Santiago, Chile.